In today’s customer-centric business landscape, one thing remains clear: customer feedback is an invaluable goldmine of insights.

 - Customer segmentation software such as Segment or Optimizely allows businesses to divide their audience into segments for targeted marketing strategies.

-Pro tip: Once you’ve gathered all the feedback aligned with your targets, you can effortlessly integrate it into idea and innovation management platforms like PPM Express, which will assist you in determining which insights to transform into actionable steps.
+Pro tip: Once you’ve gathered all the feedback aligned with your targets, you can effortlessly integrate it into idea management platforms like PPM Express, which will assist you in determining which insights to transform into actionable steps.

 With an understanding of various feedback collection methods, let’s now explore practical strategies for effectively gathering and utilizing customer feedback.